-In the late 1950’s and early 1960’s road races typically had a couple of dozen runners, often a lot fewer – I once ran in a race with five runners and three prizes plus three handicap prizes – and sometimes may three dozen.
+In the late 1950’s and early 1960’s road races typically had a couple of dozen runners, often a lot fewer – I once ran in a race with five runners and three prizes plus three handicap prizes – and sometimes maybe three dozen.
 They were usually very good, competitive races.
 And then along came the Tom Scott Road Race from Law to Motherwell.
 You can read about the start of the event at the race website at www.tomscottroadraces.co.uk .
-I ran in the first fourteen or fifteen and it is a race that encourages loyalty.
+I ran in the first fourteen or fifteen and it is a race that encouraged loyalty.
 Note that two officials, Molly Wilmoth and Anna Poulton, received awards from the organisers for 50 years of officiating at the event.
-The race was different to runners for several reasons – first the genesis of the race with Tom being killed in a road accident on his way to a race, the fact that he was well known and liked in the running community and the fact that his club was keen to make it a big occasion.
+As far as the race itself was concerned, it was different from others to runners for several reasons – first the genesis of the race with Tom being killed in a road accident on his way to a race, the fact that he was well known and liked in the running community and the fact that his club was keen to make it a big occasion.
 Sure enough, the numbers in the event were always big, bigger than any road race of the time.
 The old trail was better than the new one – that much is certain.
 Point to points always have an aura about them.
 However, Joe Small has collected the ‘Glasgow Herald’ reports of all the Tom Scott Races up to 1984 and they are reported below, starting with the first race in 1962.

 NEW ROAD RACE

 - 1962.
 A.H.
 Brown (Motherwell Y.M.C.A.) the most consistent long distance runner in Scotland, won the first Tom Scott Memorial Trophy road race over ten miles on Saturday in the fine time of 50min.
 33sec. beating a team-mate J. H. Linaker, by 180 yards, with R. McKay, another Motherwell runner, a similar distance farther behind, in third place.